httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. Append "\*" to output.
 5. Return output.

 The encoded data is required to be padded with "=", as per {{!RFC4648}}, Section 3.2.

-Likewise, encoded data is required to have pad bits set to zero, as per {{!RFC4648}}, Section 3.5.
+Likewise, encoded data SHOULD have pad bits set to zero, as per {{!RFC4648}}, Section 3.5, unless it is not possible to do so due to implementation constraints.

 ## Parsing HTTP/1 Header Fields into Structured Headers {#text-parse}